Venture capital 101: What to know before signing your term sheet

 Due diligence materials: If you pass the first few tests, investors will begin due diligence on your company to ensure that everything you’ve said is accurate.
 The quantum of due diligence materials varies based on the stage of the company.
 Typically, this will include materials that can prove your assumptions, from your books to shareholder details to any purchase agreements.

-Do your research on different VC funds.
+Do your research on different VC funds

 A great VC can add value in ways that you might not even see yet.
-Maybe they have access to influencers that can help promote your business.
+Maybe they have access to influencers who can help promote your business.
 Maybe they have deep expertise in your industry.
 Think about what you might want from a VC and keep it in mind as you conduct your search.

 Never forget that the ball is in your court.
 Make sure to do your research on the VCs you’re soliciting—if all goes well, an investor will be involved with your business for several years.